 Hardly any other city has as many green spaces as Berlin.
-More than 2,500 public green and recreational facilities with a total area of around 6,400 ha offer Berliners and numerous tourists a much-used local recreation area.
-For the protection, maintenance and development of the green areas, the respective nature conservancy and parks department of the districts are responsible in cooperation with the Senate Department for Urban Development.
+More than 2,500 public green and recreational facilities with a total area of around 6,400 ha offer Berliners and tourists a much-used local recreation area.
+Each district's respective nature conservancy and parks department in cooperation with the Senate Department for Urban Development is responsible for the protection, maintenance and development of the green areas.

 Some parks (see list below) are managed by the state-owned Grün Berlin GmbH group.

-Please note, that the follwing items need to be attached to your application:
+Please note, that the following items need to be attached to your application:

 This affects the following parks:

-Britzer Garten / Natur-Park Schöneberger Südgelände / Tempelhofer Feld / Botanischer Volkspark / Kienbergpark / Spreepark / Gärten der Welt / Park auf dem Nordbahnhof / Flaschenhalspark / Hans-Baluschek-Park / Monbijoupark / Invalidenpark / Landschaftspark Gatow
+Britzer Garten / Park am Gleisdreieck / Natur-Park Schöneberger Südgelände / Tempelhofer Feld / Kienbergpark / Spreepark / Gärten der Welt / Park auf dem Nordbahnhof / Dora-Duncker-Park / Hans-Baluschek-Park / Monbijoupark / Invalidenpark / Landschaftspark Gatow